 - Couples who are taught well, understand the method, are clear about their family planning intention, and carefully follow all the rules for avoiding a pregnancy all the time will experience a 98 to 99.9 percent effectiveness rate.
-Couples who occasionally do not follow all the rules for avoiding a pregnancy will most likely experience a pregnancy rate similar to condoms and other barrier methods.

 - Our method stems from Catholic teaching, but is taught in an ecumenical light, allowing couples easy access to quality fertility education, regardless of faith background.

 SFE offers an online charting program for all clients.
 It allows:

 - Ease of charting: Either you or your spouse can access your online chart to enter daily observations.
 This allows ease of charting while travelling, as well as ease of charting on mobile devices, such as a laptop or tablet.

 - Ease of chart sharing with your SymptoPro™ Instructors: sending your chart to your instructor is as easy as the click of a button!